Nweaver412/Centroid-Visualization-MNIST/README.md

 <img src="./assets/fmnist2.png" alt="plts"/>

 In order to further test out our method, we tried used [Fashion-MNIST](https://en.wikipedia.org/wiki/Fashion_MNIST).
 Notice how there are clearly identifiable and unique reprentations for boots, sneakers, and shoes.
-These initial findings show that clustering algorithms can hold visual concepts inside of their centroids, and suggest further research into unsupervised methods for data representations.
+These initial findings show that clustering algorithms can hold visual concepts inside of their centroids, and suggest further research into unsupervised clustering methods for data representations.

 ## Paper
 The complete project write up is compiled in a PDF format as well as a Google Doc.
 You can access either of these by clicking the link below: